SwannedLakee/sysadmin-prompt.bash/README.md

    making changes in environment more noticeable;
  - user@hostname always present, with root shells always in red (including root aliases like BSD `toor`);
- - Whether the shell runs over ssh (detection works even under sudo);
+ - Detects SSH even under sudo;
  - Basic virtual machine detection;
  - Exit status of last command;
- - Time elapsed for last command (seconds resolution, not counting time at prompt);
+ - Time elapsed for last command (seconds resolution, won't count time spent at prompt);
- - How many jobs are hanging in background of this shell;
+ - How many jobs are hanging in background for this shell;
  - Whole rest of line for current path;
- - Including, if the standard git prompt bash function is found, git information;
+ - Including, if the standard git-prompt.sh (or variations) is found, git information;
  - A newline for clarity;
  - A continuation character and the standard shell prompt character, always in